Infinite-component $BF$ field theory: Connection of fracton order, Toeplitz braiding, and non-Hermitian amplification: i theory with non-Hermitian Su-Schrieffer-Heeger type matrix

-For all the cases with Toeplitz braiding, in the thermodynamic limit $N\rightarrow\infty$, $M_{\mathrm{nSSH}}$ approximates the lower-left elements of $K_{\mathrm{nSSH}}^{-1}$ up to exponentially expressed terms when $|m_1|>|n_1|$, and approximates the upper-right elements of $K_{\mathrm{nSSH}}^{-1}$ up to exponentially expressed terms when $|m_2|>|n_2|$.
+For all the cases with Toeplitz braiding, in the thermodynamic limit $N\rightarrow\infty$, $M_{\mathrm{nSSH}}$ approximates the lower-left elements of $K_{\mathrm{nSSH}}^{-1}$ up to exponentially suppressed terms when $|m_1|>|n_1|$, and approximates the upper-right elements of $K_{\mathrm{nSSH}}^{-1}$ up to exponentially suppressed terms when $|m_2|>|n_2|$.
 Therefore, ZSMs together with the corresponding exponentially small singular values, capture the braiding statistics between particles and loops residing at distinct $w$ boundaries.
-In particular, Case III demonstrates that nontrivial Toeplitz braiding between particles and loops located at both $w$ boundaries are possible, provided that two sets of ZSMs exist, and that within both LZSMs and RZSMs there are two singular modes residing at distinct $w$ boundaries.
+In particular, Case III demonstrates that nontrivial Toeplitz braiding between particles and loops located at both $w$ boundaries are possible, provided that two sets of ZSMs exist, and that both $w$ boundaries host localized LZSMs (RZSMs).

-It should be noticed that the presence of ZSMs is only a necessary but not sufficient condition for nontrivial Toeplitz braiding.
+It should be noticed that the presence of ZSMs is not a sufficient condition for nontrivial Toeplitz braiding.
 For instance, even the parameters in $K_{\mathrm{nSSH}}$ fall in Case I, as long as $n_1 \,\mathrm{rad}(n_1) | m_1$, the lower-left elements of $K_{\mathrm{nSSH}}^{-1}$ are all integers, forbidding nontrivial Toeplitz braiding along the $w$ direction.
-Nevertheless, such special cases are very dilute in the parameter regime; hence, the appearance of ZSMs indicates nonlocal braiding statistics along the $w$ direction in most cases.
+Nevertheless, such special cases are very dilute in the whole parameter space; hence, the appearance of ZSMs indeed indicates nonlocal braiding statistics along the $w$ direction in most cases.